530Digital/ECR_ECS/README.md

 - Click Next and name the Role, for example: ecrecsdemo
 - Click Create Role

-### ECS
+### Elastic Container Service (ECS)

 #### Create Cluster

-- From the AWS console go to the ECS (Elastic Container Service) and click the "Create Cluster" button.
+- From the AWS console go to the ECS and click the "Create Cluster" button.
 - Name the cluster and set the settings you want for your cluster.
   ...